momentum-cohort-2019-02/kb/w3/README.md

 - OO Design
   - Blackjack: This is a command-line version of the game Blackjack.
 There is one human player playing against the dealer.
 The player starts with $100 and can play until they are out of money.
   - Library: This is a command-line interface for a library.
 The list of books is read in from a file on disk.
 A user can search the books by title or author, check out a book, see their list of checked out books, and return a book.
-  - Word frequency calculator: This is similar to your previous exercise.
-The program can read in text from a file and prints out a chart with the top 20 words in the text with their frequency.
+  - College registration system: This is a command-line interface to register for classes.
+A user can see a list of all classes, search for classes, and sign up for classes.
+If those classes are full, they can't sign up.
   - Calendar: This is a command-line interface for a calendar.
 The list of events is read in from a file on disk.
 A user can see the list of events for any given day, add new events, and remove events.
 Events can be repeating.
 There should be a way for the user to see if there's any upcoming events in the next hour -- this might be run every hour in order to alert them.

 ### Assignment